 For the Company's lease agreements containing fixed payments for both lease and non-lease components, the Company accounts for the components as a single lease component, as permitted.
 For leases with an initial term of twelve months or less, the Company elected the exemption from recording ROU assets and lease liabilities for all leases that qualify, and records rent expense on a straight-line basis over the lease term.
-Expenses for these short-term leases for the fiscal years ended June 30, 2023 and 2022 are immaterial.
+Expenses for these short-term leases for the fiscal years ended June 30, 2024 and 2023 are insignificant.

 Certain leases include variable payments, which may vary based upon changes in facts or circumstances after the start of the lease.
 Variable payments, to the extent they are not considered fixed, are expensed as incurred.
-Variable lease costs for the fiscal years ended June 30, 2023 and 2022 are immaterial.
+Variable lease costs for the fiscal years ended June 30, 2024 and 2023 are insignificant.